Val-Ster/NourishWise/README.md

 # NourishWise

 NourishWise is a web-based platform designed to help users manage their diet and nutrition effectively.
-Built using HTML, CSS, and JavaScript, it allows users to plan their meals, track daily nutritional intake, and receive tailored diet recommendations.
+Built using HTML, CSS, JavaScript and firebase;for backend, it allows users to plan their meals, track daily nutritional intake, and receive tailored diet recommendations.

 ![NourishWise Banner](./assets/hero.png)